 USB connection / cable is OK, tried with different cables and notebooks.

 ii gphoto2 2.5.14-1 amd64 digital camera command-line client ii libgphoto2-6:amd64 2.5.14-1 amd64 gphoto2 digital camera library ii libgphoto2-port12:amd64 2.5.14-1 amd64 gphoto2 digital camera port library

-#7 Updated by Markus Dörschmidt about 1 month ago
+#7 Updated by Markus Dörschmidt 4 months ago

 I'm not sure, if this would be enough.
 If the error occurs, you have to disconnect and reconnect the camera.

 Here a short update:

 After a view days without an error, it got worse yesterday: